Vitamins for Body Odor: How to Fight BO Naturally

 • Legumes (beans)

-Other factors that can influence how strong or noticeable body odor is include genetics, hygiene and stress.
+Other factors that can affect the strength or noticeability of body odor include genetics, hygiene, and stress.

-Stress can increase sweating from the apocrine glands, which can lead to stronger body odor [2].
+Stress can lead to increased sweating from the apocrine glands, which may contribute to stronger body odor [2].

-Don’t worry; you don’t have to give up all of your favorite foods to avoid body odor.
+Don’t worry; you don’t have to give up all of your favorite foods to manage body odor.

-The following vitamins can help manage body odor by influencing the composition of your sweat and supporting overall skin health.
+The following vitamins and minerals may help influence the composition of your sweat and support skin health.

 Magnesium

-Magnesium is an essential mineral that plays a role in many bodily functions, including the regulation of body odor.
+Magnesium is an essential mineral involved in many bodily functions, including the regulation of various enzyme activities.

-Most Americans (around 75%) don’t get enough magnesium, as it’s primarily found in dark leafy greens, nuts and beans [6].
-Taking a magnesium supplement may help control sweating and reduce stress.
+Most Americans (around 75%) may not get enough magnesium, as it is primarily found in dark leafy greens, nuts, and beans [6].
+A magnesium supplement may help support overall wellness, including normal sweating processes and stress management.

 Zinc